BenWheatley/Hyperspace-tunnel/README.md

 # Hyperspace-tunnel
 A hyperspace tunnel effect in multiple languages.
+This is a fairly straightforward Perlin noise fractal, mapped onto an infinite cylinder.

 Demonstration, JavaScript, animated (takes a few seconds to stabilise, low resolution): [https://benwheatley.github.io/Hyperspace-tunnel/hyperspace.html?animated]